 Workers’ compensation cases typically follow a similar path when working toward negotiating a settlement.
 However, every work injury case is unique, meaning your case could take more or less time than average.

-If you hire an Atlanta workers’ compensation lawyer, he or she can provide insight regarding how long it might take to settle, while accounting for other issues that may arise.
+If you hire a workers’ compensation lawyer, they can provide insight regarding how long it might take to settle while accounting for other issues that may arise.
 Here are a few phases that your case may follow:

 1. Reporting the Injury to Your Manager or Employer

 Before taking any further steps, you must report your on-the-job injury to the employer or manager.
-In Georgia, you have up to 30 days from the date of the accident to report it.
+In Georgia, qualified employees have up to 30 days from the date of the accident to report it.

 2. Obtain Medical Treatment and an Evaluation